An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Stochastic Blockmodels

-\end{definition} In words, vertex $i$ belongs to community $l$ with probability $\pi_{l}$, and conditional on the community memberships, the probability of an edge occurring between two vertices is determined solely by the community memberships.
+\end{definition} In words, vertex $i$ belongs to community $l$ with probability $\pi_{l}$, and conditional on the community memberships, the probability of an edge occurring between vertices $i$ and $j$ is determined solely by the community memberships, namely the $(\tau(i),\tau(j))$ entry of $B$.
+Throughout this work, we implicitly assume that $B$ has distinct rows which prevents multiple communities from exhibiting identical, indistinguishable connectivity behavior, thereby mitigating a potential source of non-identifiability.

-\begin{remark}[Presence or absence of loops] In the definition above, self-edges (loops) are not permitted (i.e.,~hollowness is enforced), since $A_{ii}=0$ for all $1 \le i \le n$.
-If instead self-edges are permitted (i.e.,~hollowness is not enforced), then the main diagonal entries $A_{ii}$ are often taken to be independent random variables with $A_{ii} \sim \operatorname{Bernoulli}(\rho B_{\tau(i),\tau(i)})$ for all $1 \le i \le n$. \end{remark}
+\begin{remark}[Presence or absence of self-edges] In \cref{def:SBM_hollow}, self-edges (loops) are not permitted (i.e.,~hollowness is enforced), since $A_{ii} = 0$ for all $1 \le i \le n$.
+If instead self-edges are permitted (i.e.,~hollowness is not enforced), then the main diagonal entries $A_{ii}$ are typically taken to be independent random variables satisfying $A_{ii} \sim \operatorname{Bernoulli}(\rho B_{\tau(i),\tau(i)})$ for all $1 \le i \le n$. \end{remark}

-\begin{remark}[Fixed community memberships and the expected adjacency matrix] When the community memberships are taken to be fixed (nonrandom), the matrix of edge probabilities for generating an adjacency matrix $A$, denoted by $P \in [0,1]^{n \times n}$, can be expressed as $P \equiv \rho_{n} Z B Z^{\top}$ provided the matrix $Z \in \{0,1\}^{n \times K}$ satisfies $Z_{ij}=1$ if and only if $\tau(i)=j$.
-Depending on whether or not the graph corresponding to $A$ is permitted to have self-edges, per \cref{def:SBM_hollow}, either $\mathbb{E}[A] = P - \operatorname{diag}(P)$ or $\mathbb{E}[A]=P$.
+\begin{remark}[Fixed community memberships and the expected adjacency matrix] When the community memberships are taken to be fixed (nonrandom), the matrix of edge probabilities for generating an adjacency matrix $A$, denoted by $P \in [0,1]^{n \times n}$, can be expressed as $P \equiv \rho_{n} Z B Z\t$ provided the matrix $Z \in \{0,1\}^{n \times K}$ satisfies $Z_{ij} = 1$ if and only if $\tau(i) = j$.
+Depending on whether or not the graph corresponding to $A$ is permitted to have self-edges, per \cref{def:SBM_hollow}, either $\E[A] = P - \operatorname{diag}(P)$ or $\E[A] = P$.
 In certain instances, the distinction between allowing or forbidding the presence of self-edges has a negligible impact on statistical performance guarantees and procedures, while at other times the distinction cannot be ignored.
-The latter point is addressed further in subsequent sections when important. \end{remark} Throughout this work we will assume that $B$ has distinct rows.
-This specification prevents multiple communities from exhibiting identical, indistinguishable connectivity behavior, thereby mitigating a potential source of model non-identifiability.
+The latter point is addressed further in subsequent sections when needed.

+Irrespective of whether or not self-edges are permitted, $A$ can be viewed as a perturbation of the (approximately) low-rank matrix $P$.
+Here, low-rankness plays a crucial role in the subsequent analysis of spectral embeddings of $A$.